steelwheels/KiwiControls/README.md

 Controllers in this package
 ---------------------------
 * KiwiControl:		Common function library for the other controls
 * PzTenKeyView:		Ten Key View implementation based on UICollectionView
 * PzSheetView:		Table view to display expression and it's result value
 * KCButtonTable:	Popup menu which has some buttons
+* KCPreferenceTable:	Template of the reference page of the application
+* KCTouchableLabel:	The sub class of UILabel to catch the touch event

 References
 ----------